nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 **Quick Links Panel**

 In the Quick Links panel, you can click on the **Calendar** icon and it will lead you to view your Hearings Calendar.
 You can also click on the **Venue Info** icon and it will lead you to view the hearing venues in the courts.
+You can click on the **Feedback** icon and give your feedbacks on the App.

 **Overview Panel**